Center for Social Justice Research, Teaching & Service

 Path Building: Examining Connection and Narrative at the Rocky Mountain Land Library

-Julia is an Anthropology major with intended minors in Arabic and Environmental Studies.
-Her interdisciplinary interests and love for the outdoors have sept into her life at Georgetown and future goals.
-As an Andretta Fellow, Julia will conduct interdisciplinary research centering on the Rocky Mountain Land Library (RMLL) near South Park, Colorado, in order to better understand the processes by which this land becomes a subject of narration and how such narration encourages/discourages inclusivity in access to outdoor spaces.
+As an Andretta Fellow, Julia conducted interdisciplinary research centering on the Rocky Mountain Land Library (RMLL) near South Park, Colorado, in order to better understand the processes by which this land becomes a subject of narration and how such narration encourages/discourages inclusivity in access to outdoor spaces.
 At the land library, layers of history, culture, and meaning interact.
-The project will focus specifically on a proposed path which is controversial, as it is planned to cut through an area known as Red Hill, which has archaeological and cultural significance.
-Through interviews with stakeholders and participant observation, she hopes to better understand the nature of space at the RMLL, and how such a nature influences physical, social, and spiritual accessibility.
+The project focused specifically on a proposed pathway which is controversial, as it is planned to cut through an area known as Red Hill, and has archaeological and cultural significance.
+Through interviews with stakeholders and participant observation, she better understood the nature of space at the RMLL, and how such a nature influences physical, social, and spiritual accessibility.

 2020 (postponed until Summer 2021 due to COVID-19)